auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * ``nodelay`` - Send records to Udb servers as soon as possible.
     Otherwise, up to 16KB of data may be buffered before an output occurs.
   * ``seg=N1[-N2]/N`` - Apply sampling by selecting segment N1 or
-    segment N1 to N2 (inclusive) out of N segments of unique users from the input data to import.
-Users are segmented based on the hash value of the user key.
-For example, ``seg=2-4/10`` will divide user pool into 10 segments and import segments 2, 3 and 4; segments 1 and 5-10 are discarded.
+    segment N1 to N2 (inclusive) out of N segments of unique keys from the input data to import.
+Keys are segmented based on their hash values.
+    For example, ``seg=2-4/10`` will divide the keys into 10 segments and import segments 2, 3 and 4; segments 1 and 5-10 are discarded.
-  * ``nobnk`` - Exclude records with a blank user key from the import.
+  * ``nobnk`` - Exclude records with a blank key from the import.
+    This only applies with the primary key is made up of a single string column.
-  * ``nonew`` - Tell the server not to create any new user during this import.
-In other words, records belonging to users *not yet* in the DB are discarded.
+  * ``nonew`` - Tell the server not to create any new key during the import.
+In other words, records belonging to keys *not yet* in the DB are discarded.
+  * ``noold`` - The opposite of ``nonew``.

   Optional "``-mod ModSpec [ModSrc]``" specifies a module to be loaded on the *server side*.